15 Best Changelog Examples and What You Can Learn from Them

 Who is responsible for creating changelog entries?

-At smaller software companies, product managers will usually write the changelog on a monthly basis or for important product updates or new features.
-But at larger companies, there is usually a technical writer who will create the changelog content with heavy input from product managers and sometimes engineers (especially for bug fixes).
+At smaller software companies, product managers typically write the changelog on a monthly basis or for important product updates.
+At larger companies, a technical writer usually creates the content with heavy input from product managers and engineers (especially for bug fixes).
+Whoever owns it, the key is establishing a clear publishing cadence and making it easy to write and publish entries quickly without bottlenecks.

 How can you increase changelog reads?